 WNET: Wireless Networks Laboratory

 Cristina Comaniciu received the M.S. degree in electronics from the Polytechnic University of Bucharest in 1993, and the Ph.D. degree in electrical and computer engineering from Rutgers University in December 2001.
 From 1998 to 2001 she was with the Wireless Information Network Laboratory (WINLAB) at Rutgers University, working on integrated access control and detection algorithms for multimedia CDMA systems.
 At WINLAB she worked under the supervision of Professor Narayan Mandayam .
 From 2002 to 2003 she was affiliated with the Electrical Engineering Department at Princeton University as a research associate, working with Professor H. Vincent Poor .
 In August 2003, she joined Stevens Institute of Technology where she is currently an associate professor in the Electrical and Computer Engineering Department , and serves as the EE Graduate Program Director.
 She is a recipient of the WINSEC 2004 award for outstanding contributions, and she won the 2007 IEEE Marconi Best Paper Prize Award in Wireless Communications for the paper "On the Capacity of Mobile Ad Hoc Networks with Delay Constraints", co-authored with H. Vincent Poor.
-She currently serves as an Associate Editor for the IEEE Communications Letters Journal.
+She served as an associate editor for the IEEE Communication Letters Journal (2007-2011), and she is currently a member of the IEEE Interest Group on Green Multimedia Communications.

 Her research interests include green radio, cooperative protocols for spectrum sharing and interference mitigation, cross-layer design, game theoretic approaches for design of energy aware wireless networks, radio resource management for cellular and ad hoc networks, admission/access control for multimedia wireless systems, and energy-security tradeoffs for wireless networks.